 Any person may make a suggestion for materials to be added to the Library collection.
 Purchase of materials is not guaranteed.
 See Materials Purchase Request Form.

-USA's University Library gratefully accepts gifts of material and cash donations.
+USA's Marx Library gratefully accepts gifts of material and cash donations.
 This includes donations for books in memory or honor of special people, as well as titles that support the curriculum or research goals of the university.
 Once accepted, materials given to the library become the property of the university to determine retention, processing and disposition.
 Please review the "Gifts Policy and Procedure" below.

 - Complete the Gifts-in-Kind form for donations of materials or books.